babylonlabs-io/networks/bbn-test-5/README.md

 [here](./network-artifacts/bbn-test-5.tar.gz).

 <!-- TODO: Specify version when available -->
-To boot a node with this snapshot, Babylon Version `vX.Y.Z` should be used.
+To boot a node with this snapshot, Babylon version `vX.Y.Z` should be used.

 ### Seed nodes